pranitsh/Links/README.md

 This web page provides a way to adaptably organize and open a number of links for checking homeworks due, work assigned, etc.

-Besides viewing links, the page shows the entire page's HTML and a "Compile and Copy" button, which stores the entire webpage as a link and copies it so that you can save it to a bookmark, share, etc.

 ## Features

 1. **Categories**: Provides structure to the links.